Faridabad district

 Faridabad district is one of the 22 districts of the Indian state of Haryana with Faridabad city being the district headquarters.
+The District is a Part of Central National Capital Region of Delhi.
 The Delhi-Mathura-Agra National Highway 44 (Grand Trunk Road) passes through the centre of the district, which occupies an area of 741 km2 and as of the 2011 census of India had a population of 1,809,733.
 Haryana government has created a new Faridabad division which would cover the districts – Faridabad, Nuh and Palwal.